lauritswl/Laurits_Vault/CogNotes/Organization/201 Perception and Action.md

 	**Eye-tracking helps show competing mental states.**
 	The continuity of the mind - we need to use continuous measures for a continuous mind.

+For good eye tracking data you should always have an equal amount of fixation and saccades (movements).